unsip/organize-media-files/README.rst

 TODO
 ====
 1. Create documentation.
-2. Test more formats.
-3. Make a package.
+2. Figure out how to move user.conf to home directory (got bug on it).
-4. Add bash-completion for patterns.
+3. Add bash-completion for patterns.
-5. Append extensions to the end of dispathed file.
+4. Append extensions to the end of dispathed file.

 Some warnings for future
 ========================